nowane/Asteroids/TESTING.md

 ## Documentation of any open bugs

-(ideally, test cases should focus on each individual section of every page on the website).

-During building of this project this error showed up on top of the console log on the deployed (via GitHub) website, an is still there:  "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'."
+- During building of this project this error showed up on top of the console log on the deployed (via GitHub) website, an is still there:  "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'."
 > This is coming from an implementation from GitHub itself which is part of an effort to ensure the privacy of our users when browsing GitHub Pages websites.
 For more information about the topic click [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy).

+- The user can press the play-button during the game resetting the word, not resulting in a loss.

+---

 [Back to the top](#testing)